Brazilian jiu-jitsu ranking system: Youth belt ranks

 Depending on the dojo, juniors, or children between 4 and 15 years old can receive both regular, and unlike adult ranks, striped belt colors that are rewarded for progress after white belt, but before earning blue belt, which can only be awarded to seniors, or people 16 years or older.
 In 2015, the International Brazilian Jiu-Jitsu Federation specified 13 belts for youth practitioners within these ages.
 The group of three gray belts have an age requirement beginning at age 4, along with the group of three yellow belts beginning at age 7, The group of orange belts beginning at age 10, and the group of green belts beginning at age 13.

 When a practitioner turns 16, they are immediately promoted to the adult ranking system according to the belt they have at the time.
-Beginners remain at white belt, and gray, yellow, or orange belts either revert back to white or can be promoted to blue belt at the professor's discretion.
-Also at the professor's discretion, green belts revert back to white or can be promoted to blue or purple belt.
+Beginners remain at white belt, and gray, yellow, or orange belts either revert to white or can be promoted to blue belt at the professor's discretion.
+Also at the professor's discretion, green belts revert to white or can be promoted to blue or purple belt.